 - Phase IV: Research that takes place after the FDA approves the marketing of a new drug to identify and evaluate the long-term effects of new drugs and treatments over a longer period of time for a larger number of patients

 Currently, there are several treatments making their way down the pipeline that have made it to Phase II and III.
 These treatments can be administered orally, intravenously, or by injection, and include monoclonal antibodies, immunomodulators, immunosuppressors, and neuroprotectors.
+Additionally, studies investigating the use of adult stem cells for the treatment of MS and MS-treating vaccinations are also making their way through the pipeline.
 Regardless of the specific class or mechanism of action, the goal of many of the treatments in the pipeline is to slow down or halt the degradation of myelin, the protective coat on nerve cells, that leads to the progression of symptoms and disability seen in MS. Since the exact mechanism and cause of MS is unknown, treatment has to follow leading theories.
-Although this list is far from exhaustive, several of these theories have led to research centering around:
+Although this list is far from exhaustive, several of these theories have led to research centering around the following.

-- Immunosuppressors: These include antineoplastic drugs, or anti-cancer drugs.
+These include antineoplastic drugs, or anti-cancer drugs.
 Although MS and cancer are two different conditions, anti-cancer drugs have immunosuppressive effects.
 It’s this property that researchers hope will lead to a slowing of myelin degradation.
-Anti-cancer drugs could also block the replication of cells responsible for MS decline.
+Anti-cancer drugs could also block the replication of cells responsible for MS decline.3

-- Neuroprotectors: When the brain is under high levels of stress, including inflammation and degradation of neurons, neurodegeneration can take place.
-To mitigate some of these pathways of decline, neuromodulators are in development to protect the brain and its related neurological parts, including modulating neurotransmitter function, reducing neurotoxicity, and preserving cognitive function.
-Some theories suggest that neurodegradation may be more pressing when it comes to MS progression than inflammatory issues.
+When the brain is under high levels of stress, including inflammation and degradation of neurons, neurodegeneration can take place To mitigate some of these pathways of decline, neuromodulators are in development to protect the brain and its related neurological parts, including modulating neurotransmitter function, reducing neurotoxicity, and preserving cognitive function.
+Some theories suggest that neurodegradation may be more pressing when it comes to MS progression than inflammatory issues.4

-- Monoclonal Antibodies: This subset of treatments can fall under many of the others, but have their own mechanism of action that could be considered the most specific.
+This subset of treatments can fall under many of the others, but have their own mechanism of action that could be considered the most specific.
 Essentially, antibody clones can be created to target very specific cells and cell receptors, thus, marking certain cell types for degradation or upregulation.
-Research is going on currently with monoclonal antibodies that deplete B cells, inhibit proinflammatory B cell functions, and inhibit T cell proliferation, among other mechanisms.
+Research is going on currently with monoclonal antibodies that deplete B cells, inhibit proinflammatory B cell functions, and inhibit T cell proliferation, among other mechanisms.3